 Includes biography; full page colour illustration of artwork

 BIOGRAPHICAL INDEX OF ARTISTS IN CANADA (refer to BIAC03)

 VANCOUVER PUBLIC LIBRARY - B.C.
 ARTISTS FILES (refer to VPL)

 CITY & PROVINCIAL DIRECTORIES death (refer to DIR)

 B.C.
 VITAL STATISTICS ON-LINE death (refer to BCVS)

 GREATER VANCOUVER ART GALLERIES 1954-2020 (refer to GVAG20)

 (artwork and information about Roberts and Steele)

-"Paintings Take City Back To Early Days" by (unknown), newspaper not named, Dec.
-20 1933
+"Paintings Take City Back To Early Days" newspaper not named, December 20 1933

 "Roberts Pictures at Gallery" newspaper not named, January 4 1934